Postgraduate Certificate Animal Health

 - 100 hours for canine

 An interview with the academic team will form part of the admissions criteria for entry onto the course.
-The interviewer will first assess handling skills during a practical test.
-Then, the interviewer will discuss practical experience.
-Finally, more formal questions will be asked as part of the interview procedure.
+The interviewer, knowing your level of handling skills after evaluating your video evidence, will discuss your practical experience and ask more formal questions as part of the interview.

 It is recommended that applicants hold a recognised qualification in either canine or equine massage.